Ways to Say “You’re Welcome” in English

 Very informal

-Note that these expressions are friendly but very informal.
+Note.
+These expressions are friendly but very informal.
 You should use them only in very informal situations or with people you are very familiar with.
+If you use them in the wrong situation, people may think you are being rude or impolite.

 Saying “You’re Welcome” after Giving a Gift